opentdf/spec/README.md

 *   **Persistent Policy Enforcement:** Access policies are bound to the data, allowing data owners or administrators to manage access even after the data has been shared outside organizational boundaries.
 *   **End-to-End Auditability:** The protocol facilitates comprehensive logging of key requests, providing a reliable audit trail of data access attempts.
 *   **Large File & Streaming Support:** Efficiently handles large data objects through secure streaming mechanisms, maintaining integrity throughout the process.
-*   **Policy Integrity:** Cryptographically binds the access policy to the data payload using digital signatures, ensuring the policy hasn't been tampered with.
+*   **Policy Integrity:** Cryptographically binds the access policy defined in the manifest to the key access information, preventing policy tampering after creation.
 *   **Offline Creation:** Allows TDF objects to be created securely by clients even without immediate network connectivity to a key server, thanks to policy binding assurances.
 *   **Federated Key Management:** Supports scenarios where multiple Key Access Servers (KAS), potentially hosted by different organizations, can collaboratively manage access to a single TDF object, enabling secure cross-domain collaboration in a zero-trust manner.